Abdu Ali: Musical style

 Their musical style has been described as fervent jazz with a futuristic punk rap poetry while also weaving noise punk to avant-garde rap.
 Their work is inspired by Baltimore Club legend and black queer icon Miss Tony.
 Ali's lyrics and poetry are influenced by Langston Hughes, Zora Neale Hurston, Wallace Thurmon, and Richard Nugent.
 The FADER described their single "Chastity" as "an unconventional, and daring call for self-love and acceptance".

 Projects

-Ali has been involved in various projects including Kahlon, an experimental music and art event in Baltimore that hosted notable acts including Juliana Huxtable, Princess Nokia and others that lasted from 2014-2017.
+Ali has been involved in various projects including Kahlon, an experimental music and art event in Baltimore that hosted notable acts including Juliana Huxtable, Princess Nokia and others that lasted from 2014 to 2017.
 In 2017 they created drumBOOTY, a podcast for black creativity and social dialogue.
 They are also the founder of As They Lay, which Ali states as a "creative protect-based organism" that brings black artists together for events, programs and dialogues.

+Personal life

+Ali is non-binary and uses they/them pronouns.